CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-software.md

 # Software in SD Desktop

-When you log into the virtual desktop, you are guided to a digital workspace that looks like a computer screen.
-This workspace is powered by a type of operating system called Linux, and you can choose between two versions: Ubuntu 22 or CentOS 7 (dismissed in 2024).
+When you log into the virtual desktop, you are welcomed into a digital workspace that resembles a traditional computer screen.
+This workspace operates on a Linux-based operating system, allowing you to choose between two versions: Ubuntu 22 or CentOS 7 (which will be dismissed in 2024).

-The virtual desktop comes with some basic tools or software that you can use right away (listed below).
-However, this basic toolkit provides you a rather limited set of open-source software.
+The virtual desktop comes pre-installed with a set of basic tools or software that you can use immediately (listed below).
+However, this initial toolkit offers a somewhat limited selection of open-source software.

-The virtual desktop can also become a versatile research workspace designed to adapt to your specific needs **via customization with** a simple application called Software installer that sypportds you in adding sofwatre and customizing you virtual desktop for thos with techincal expertice, it is possible to created customized containes with apptainer or podman.
+To transform the virtual desktop into a versatile research workspace tailored to your specific needs, you can use a simple application called Software Installer.
+This tool assists you in adding software and customizing your virtual desktop.
+For users with technical expertise, it is also possible to create customized containers using Apptainer or Podman.

 Below you can find:

-  - list of software avaulable by defalt in Sd Desktop
+- A list of software available by default in SD Desktop.
-  - Adding software: background information anf limitations
+- Information on adding software, including background details and limitations.
-  - introduction to SD Sfotware installer application and link to totorial (no previous experience required)
+- Customisation via SD Software Installer application (no previous experience required).
-  - introduction to customisation via apteniners and podman and link to totorial  (advances, techincal expertice required).
+- Customization via Apptainer and Podman (advanced; technical expertise required).

-Please don't hesitate to contact [CSC Service Desk](../../support/contact.md) if you have any questions about the software selection (subject: Sensitive Data).
-We can support you in your Desktop customization.
-Moreover, we are working on developing our services to provide proprietary software.
-Follow our webpage for constant updates.
+Please don't hesitate to contact [CSC Service Desk](../../support/contact.md) if you have any questions about the software selection (subject: SD Services).
+We can support you in your Desktop customisation.

 ## Default software selection in SD Desktop

 Below we list some of the most commonly used tools that are by default installed in SD Desktop machines.
 The list is not complete and there are small differences between different linux flavours.

 | **Category**              | **Software**                                                                                                                                                                       |
 |---------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|